 OPINION: Paddy Power Bookmaker has an excellent website, covering a myriad of sports and entertainment.
 They also offer an acclaimed online casino and bingo.
 We have done a fair bit of sports betting with this firm and can give them a big thumbs up.
 The site is easy to use and fast.
 They don’t restrict winners and they pay back your money rapidly.
 The free bet offers are merely a welcome bonus.
 This is an online bookies we rate highly.

-Paddy Power Bookie Review: A History of Fun & Howlers
+Paddy Power Bookmaker: A Review of Fun & Howlers

 It has been established that Paddy Power Bookmaker is the biggest in its trade in Ireland.
 It is also an undisputed fact that they are one of the biggest in the UK market.